tderflinger/tcx-ls/README.md

 ## Source Installation

+As a pre-requisite for running `tcx-ls` from source, you need to have [Deno](https://www.deno.com) installed.

-Install the dependencies using the following command:
+Then, install the dependencies using the following command:

 ```bash
 deno install